aegoroff/dirstat/README.md

 Available Commands:
-  a           Show all information about folder/volume fi          Show information about files only fo          Show information about folders only help        Help about any command version     Print the version number of dirstat
+  a           Show all information about folder/volume fi          Show information about files within folder on volume only fo          Show information about folders within folder on volume only help        Help about any command version     Print the version number of dirstat